Herman Daly: Life and work

 Daly was Senior Economist in the Environment Department of the World Bank, where he helped to develop policy guidelines related to sustainable development.
 While there, he was engaged in environmental operations work in Latin America.
 He is closely associated with theories of a steady-state economy.
 He was a co-founder and associate editor of the journal, Ecological Economics.

+In 1971, Daly was inspired by his professor, Nicholas Georgescu-Reogen, and promoted the Entropy Law and the Economic Process, which conceptualizes the economic process as consumption.

-In 1989 Daly and John B. Cobb developed the Index of Sustainable Economic Welfare (ISEW), which they proposed as a more valid measure of socio-economic progress than gross domestic product.
+In 1989, Daly and John B. Cobb developed the Index of Sustainable Economic Welfare (ISEW), which they proposed as a more valid measure of socio-economic progress than gross domestic product.